 In Arkansas, landlords are not required to provide a “habitable dwelling” or make repairs unless stated in the lease agreement.

 Renters are entitled to get any security deposit back (minus repairs) within 60 days of the lease ending.

-For those falling behind on rent, they could be served a “failure to vacate” notice and must leave the property within 10 days or face a criminal charge.
+Those falling behind on rent could be served a “failure to vacate” notice and must leave the property within 10 days or face a criminal charge.